Garden Tree

 Fertilizer

 Apply slow-release fertilizer in early spring to encourage growth.
-A second feeding before blooming enhances flower production.
+Additional feeding before blooming is effective.

 Pruning